staceyjf/Postcheck-front/README.md

 # Welcome to PostChecker-API-Front

 The front end demo for my PostChecker-API backend in Springboot and/or Flask.

 Deployed at: https://www.staceyfanner.com/Postcheck-front/

-NOTE: This is currently being powered by my springboot API.
+NOTE: This is currently being powered by a local Flask backend which I am currently looking at deploying.
+Watch this space for further developments.

 Please use the following user details to log in:
 username: admin
-password: admin
+password: admin1234

 <div align="center">
   <img src="./public/postcheckAPI.gif" alt="Homepage">